 The dual purpose Tank Water Fill/Commercial Water inlet connection is located on the road side in the holding tank compartment.
-Tank Fill valve located in the same compartment, diverts the commercial water input to fill the pure water storage tank, located in the same compartment.
+Tank Fill valve located in the same compartment, diverts the commercial water input to fill the pure water storage tank.
 System water pressure is provided by a water pump (located in the same compartment), rather than by tank pressurization.
 A water filter system filters all the water supplied to the coach.